Learning Begins with ‘Serve and Return’

 Trained Child & Family Therapist Atlanta-Based Writer

 I went to a college volleyball game the other day, UNC vs Georgia Tech, and I watched in utter amazement as these women hit the ball back and forth.
 The most fascinating aspect was their ability to return to the other side, what would’ve been for most, an unreturnable serve.
-They dove to the floor, bumped from behind their heads and set the volleyball at the net with such grace and coordinated effort; all to get it back over the net to the other side.
+They dove to the floor, bumped from behind their heads, and set the volleyball at the net with such grace and coordinated effort; all to get it back over the net to the other side.

 It’s much like parenting little ones in many ways.
 We get all sorts of things thrown at us by our children, from eye contact as an infant, picking something up from the ground, to silly questions in the car, and even angry fits.
 They’re all ‘serves’ from across the net with our children looking to see if we’ll play ball with them.